djjudas21/puppet-sqlmap/README.md

 * `installdir` is the path to clone the git repo on local filesystem
 * `source` is the URL of the git repo that contains the sqlmap project
+* `path` is the bin path where the script will be symlinked

 This example shows the default value of the parameters.